-LED will be ON when the system is in the 30 amp mode.
-Momentarily pressing this button will switch the system to the 20 amp mode.
+The "Select" button allows the service type to be set to either 30 Amps or 20 Amps, to match the incoming service.
+When power is first applied, the system will always be in the 30 amp mode.
+The 30A LED will be ON when the system is in the 30 amp mode.
+Momentarily pressing the button again will switch the system to the 20 amp mode.
 Momentarily pressing the button again will switch the system back to the 30 amp mode.
-The generator supplies 20 amp service and is set to switch the system automatically to the 20 amp mode whenever the generator is the power source.